shuchismitamandal/Mercedes-Financial-Performance-Analysis/README.md

 Mercedes-Benz actually **improved its financial health** in several areas:
 - It became better at handling short-term obligations, as seen in the rising **Current Ratio**.
 - It **reduced its reliance on debt**, which is a smart move in uncertain times.
-- Its **operating cash flow** — the cash it earns from its main business — remained strong.
+- Its **operating cash flow**, the cash it earns from its main business, remained strong.

 On the growth side, though, things were slower. **Revenue growth** dropped from **12%** to negative territory, and **Net income** (final profit) shrank even more sharply.
 This suggests that while the company still made money, it struggled to grow and keep profits high.